-The HCB Honors Student Advisory Board is dedicated to enhancing the academic, professional, philanthropic, and social endeavors of honors students in the college.
-Composed of honors students, the HCB Honors Student Advisory Board establishes and maintains an inclusive honors student community for all honors students.
-Members of the advisory board provide feedback to faculty, staff, and alumni regarding curriculum and programming needs of honors students in HCB.
-In addition, members assist with on- and off-campus recruiting events, serve as an advocate for honors and scholars programs, and host social and academic events for honors students.
-The HCB Honors Student Advisory Board members are selected every fall through an application process.
+The HCB Honors Student Advisory Board (HSAB) is dedicated to enhancing the academic, professional, philanthropic, and social endeavors of honors students in HCB.
+HSAB establishes and maintains an inclusive honors student community for all HCB honors students and provides feedback to faculty, staff, and alumni regarding curriculum and programming needs.
+In addition, members assist with recruiting events, advocate for honors and scholars programs, and host social and academic events.
+HSAB members are selected every fall through an application process.